 Source: Federal Reserve Bank of St. Louis.

 Oil price changes tend to be sudden, a shift commonly labeled as an oil shock.
 There are also counter shocks where for various reasons, such as an oversupply or a recession, the price of oil experiences a sudden decline.
 Under the gold standard (US dollars redeemable for gold) that prevailed until 1971, oil prices were remarkably stable.
 The first two oil shocks, as well as the First Gulf War (1), were linked with geopolitical events that were short-lived but with an enduring effect on the price of oil.
-For instance, it took about 6 years after the Second Oil Shock to have an oversupply-based countershock (A).
+For instance, it took about six years after the Second Oil Shock to have an oversupply-based countershock (A).

-A third oil shock began in late 2003, resulting in four-fold prices increases when oil prices peaked in June 2008.
-Unlike the two previous oil shocks, geopolitics played a more limited role as the surge in oil prices corresponded to growing demand from emerging economies and a decline in the output of several mature oil fields, namely in the North Sea and in Mexico (Cantarell).
+A third oil shock began in late 2003, resulting in four-fold price increases when oil prices peaked in June 2008.
+Unlike the two previous oil shocks, geopolitics played a more limited role as the surge in oil prices corresponded to growing demand from emerging economies and a decline in the output of several mature oil fields, namely in the North Sea and Mexico (Cantarell).
 Yet, the Third Oil Shock was immediately followed by a strong countershock that led to a price retrenchment of 69% in the following months (D).
 The main reason for the sharp decline was a global recession, cutting existing demand and expectations of additional demand.

 Between 2009 and 2014, oil prices converged to a new price level hovering between 80 and 100 dollars per barrel.
 This new price level incited substantial investments in alternative sources of energy as well as in non-conventional sources such as oil sands and shale oil.
 Producers that were in decline, such as the United States, even saw a growth in domestic oil production.
 This additional capacity and a slowing demand induced another countershock from late 2014 to early 2016 (E).